Isabella Leonarda: Biography

 Isabella Leonarda was born on 6 September 1620, the daughter of Giannantonio Leonardi and his wife, Apollonia.
 The Leonardi were an old and prominent Novarese family whose members included important church and civic officials and knights palatine.
 Isabella's father, who held the title of count, was a doctor of laws.

 In 1636, Leonarda entered the Collegio di Sant'Orsola, an Ursuline convent in Novara.
 Her family maintained close ties with Sant'Orsola as benefactors, which some speculate may have contributed to Leonarda's influence within the convent.
 She held various positions of authority throughout her time at Sant'Orsola – as madre (1676), superiora (1686), madre vicaria (1693), and consigliera (1700).
-The precise significance of these titles is unclear, but superiora was probably the highest office in the convent.
+The precise significance of those titles is unclear, but superiora was probably the highest office in the convent.

 Leonarda was a highly regarded composer in her home city, but her music was apparently little known in other parts of Italy.
 Lazzaro Agostino Cotta called her "la Musa novarese" (the muse of Novara) when he published a sonnet by A. Saminiati Lucchese which praised her musical talent, comparing it to the military prowess of Emperor Leopold I. Her published compositions span a period of 60 years, beginning with the dialogues of 1640 and concluding with the Motetti a voce sola of 1700.
 Leonarda is credited with producing nearly two hundred compositions during that period, though her only works appearing before 1670 were the dialogues printed by Gasparo Casati.
 It appears that she was over the age of 50 before she started composing regularly, and it was at that time that she began publishing the works that we know her for today.

 Working in music

-Leonarda was not well known as a singer or instrumentalist, and not much is known about her involvement in these activities.
-This did not detract from her fame, however, as one of the most prolific convent composers of the Baroque era, writing approximately 200 compositions during her lifetime.
+Leonarda was not well known as a singer or instrumentalist, and not much is known about her involvement in those activities.
+That did not detract from her fame, however, as one of the most prolific convent composers of the Baroque era, writing approximately 200 compositions during her lifetime.

 Teaching and learning

 Not much is known about Leonarda's musical education before entering Sant'Orsola, though many have speculated that she may have had some such education due to the high social and economic status of her family.
 It has also been suggested that once in the convent, she studied with Gasparo Casati (1610–1641), a talented but little-known composer who was maestro di cappella at the Novara Cathedral from 1635 until his death.
 The only direct evidence linking the two, however, is Casati's Terzo libro di sacri concenti, which contains two dramatic dialogues, the earliest known compositions of Leonarda.

 A 1658 convent document identified Leonarda as magistra musicae (music teacher).
-It seems from this that she played some role teaching the other nuns to play music.
+It seems from this that she played some role in teaching the other nuns to play music.
 The convent's nuns may have performed Leonarda's works.